TrueList

 How long should my webinar be?

-This also depends on your industry, as well as the topic of your webinar.
-A study from Livestorm reveals that the average duration of webinars set up around the topics of internet and SaaS is 43 and 40 minutes, respectively.
-Similarly, topics like financial services are at 60 minutes, pharmaceuticals at 22 minutes, education at 55, advertising at 40, and lastly, the consulting industry spends 37 minutes per webinar, on average.
+This also depends on your industry, as well as the topic of your webinar but a webinar should ideally last 60 to 90 minutes.
+A study from Livestorm, on the other hand, reveals that the average duration of webinars set up around the topics of internet and SaaS is 43 and 40 minutes, respectively.
+Other topics like advertising last around 40 minutes while the consulting industry spends 37 minutes per webinar, on average.
 The conclusion here is that if you’re wondering how to improve webinars, you need to remember that just over 40 minutes is the sweet spot for your webinar and one that ensures optimal audience engagement.

 Final Remarks

-Sources: Medium, MegaMeeting, Outgrow, ClickMeeting, Digital Marketing Community, Blogging X, Wyzowl, GoToWebinar, Livestorm, Venture Harbour, WorkCast, Event Bank, Smart Insights, Social Media Today
+Sources: Medium, MegaMeeting, ReadyTalk, ClickMeeting, Digital Marketing Community, Blogging X, Wyzowl, Livestorm, Cloud Income, Venture Harbour, ProfitFromTech, GoToMeeting, Smart Insights, Ready Talk, On 24, Ring Central, Frogdog, Outgrow